10 great examples of Fintech Webdesign

-A well optimised fintech website with as many of these conversion opportunities as feasibly possible would have a major head start over rivals offering the same products and services.
+A well-optimised fintech website with as many of these conversion opportunities as feasibly possible would have a major head start over rivals offering the same products and services.

 The best fintech webdesign

-Insly are a software solution provider (instech) for the insurance industry.
+Insly is a software solution provider (instech) for the insurance industry.
 They have a simple clean standard parallax website, which has a simple menu and a huge call to action on the home page.
 The homepage contains a video which is playable by clicking the play icon centre screen.

 Their overall graded score was 89, made up of 24 for performance, 30 for mobile responsive, 30 for SEO and 10 for security.